 Often described as a political thriller, the ‘Mystery of the Sea,’ published in 1902, sees Stoker dabble into the politics of the Spanish-American war as well as the sixteenth-century war between England and Spain.
 A young man who was only seeking a nice, quiet vacation in Aberdeenshire is plagued by terrible visions and premonitions, signaling a tenuous possession of some kind of prophetic vision that aids him in his quest to find a treasure sent passed over from the Spaniards during the English-Spanish war of the sixteenth century.

 A love story with an American Heiress adds a tinge of romance, and the prevailing of the essentially Anglo-Saxon forces forming solidarity between English and American actors over Spanish kidnappers is symbolic of Stoker’s own political leanings.
 It uses thrilling events to explore themes like national identity and changing concepts of womanhood.
 ‘The Mystery of the Sea‘ was

 published with very favorable reviews, although it has been heavily overshadowed by Dracula.

-‘Dracula‘, published in 1897, is Bram Stoker’s most critically acclaimed, successful, and influential book.
+‘Dracula‘ was published in 1897 and is Bram Stoker’s most critically acclaimed, successful, and influential book.
 A classic of the Gothic horror genre, it is about a Vampire’s attempts to gain a foothold in England and terrorize its citizens.
 He attempts to do this by first luring a young English lawyer to his quaint castle in a remote part of Scandinavia with the objective of finalizing the acquisition of properties in England.